-Indeed, there is an occasional Andalusian touch to parts of the menu (more of which later) and there are weekly flamenco jams.
+Indeed, there is an occasional Andalusian touch to parts of the menu (more of which later) and there are sometimes flamenco jams.
 We were fortunate to have a rather urbane flamenco guitarist discreetly accompany our tapas during the mellow Friday night that we last dined there.
 We were gently serenaded with a memorable and understated version of Pata Negra’s ‘Yo me quedo en Sevilla’.
 We ended up having a fascinating chat with him afterwards about what seemed like every subject under the sun!

 Upstairs there are more tables and there is more space, which makes it perfect for groups and families.
 The white tablecloths, comfy white chairs and vintage white walls gives it an ‘Ibiza’ vibe and the music soundtrack includes flamenco, blues and jazz…

 Instead of red wine, it was their expert experience that suggested we savour our tapas with their ‘vermut’ from the region.
-Tamara suggested we try two different Valencian vermouths, both of which were by ‘Carmeleta’ with its distinctive design.
+Our waitress suggested we try two different Valencian vermouths, both of which were by ‘Carmeleta’ with its distinctive design.
 For the man, she suggested a ‘Raiz de naranjo’ and for the woman a ‘Flor de Azahar.’
 They have discovered that these are the most favourable flavours for their clientele’s palate, according to gender.
 The orange vermouth had presence and freshness while the flowery liqueur had a lighter touch…

 First up was ‘Crema de Calabacin’(mashed courgette), which was presented in a glass and was quite warm, smooth and tasty…making evident the superior quality of their ingredients.